 Italian cuisine is renowned the world over for its fresh ingredients and vibrant flavors.
 While classic Italian dishes like pizza, pasta, and lasagne are often thought of as traditional Italian food, there is so much more to the cuisine of Europe’s third most visited country.
 Italy became a single nation-state in the Risorgimento in 1861 when the peninsula’s states unified under the Kingdom of Italy.
-Before this unification, states were governed separately and had their customs, culture, and culinary traditions.
+Before this unification, states were governed separately and had their own customs, culture, and culinary traditions.
 Italy’s history and the country’s varied geography contribute to the diverse Italian cuisine available today.
-Whether you’re planning to visit northern, central, or southern Italy, you’ll encounter authentic Italian food unique to the region you’re visiting.
-Here’s what to expect from Italian cuisine in each area of this spectacular country.
+Planning a trip to Italy?
+From north to south, expect region-specific Italian culinary delights.
+Explore what each area of this stunning country offers in terms of authentic, unique Italian cuisine.

 White Truffles, Alba, Italy